AfaqEjaz-dev/My-Repository-/README.md

 # My-Repository-
 This is my first repository.
-I'm exploring gitHub.
+I'm exploring gitHub.<br>
 This is written by Muhammad Afaq Hussain.